-Any questions regarding this Policy and our privacy practices should be sent by email to email@example.com or by writing to The Customer Care Team, Scrivens Opticians & Hearing Care, Scrivens House, 60 Islington Row Middleway, Edgbaston, Birmingham B15 1PH.
-Alternatively, you can telephone 0800 626 427.
+Any questions regarding this policy and our privacy practices should be sent by email to email@example.com or by writing to The Customer Care Team, Scrivens Opticians & Hearing Care, Scrivens House, 60 Islington Row Middleway, Edgbaston, Birmingham B15 1PH.
+Alternatively, you can call us free on 0800 626 427.

 Who are we?

 We’re Scrivens Opticians & Hearing Care, a family owned and run business founded in 1938.
 Our registered address is Scrivens House, 60 Islington Row Middleway, Edgbaston, Birmingham B15 1PH.
-The Scrivens group of companies comprises of over 180 high street branches trading under the following names: Scrivens Opticians & Hearing Care, The Hearing Company, Bradleys Opticians, Gore & Hepworth Opticians, Helen Ashby Opticians, Greenslades Opticians, Harrisons Opticians, Howes Opticians, Leesons Optician, Maxwell Kay Opticians, Nelder Opticians, Nusyte Opticians, Sims Opticians, Varnals Opticians and Vernon Walker Opticians.
+The Scrivens group of companies comprises of over 180 high street branches trading under the following names: Scrivens Opticians & Hearing Care, The Hearing Company, Bradleys Opticians, Helen Ashby Opticians, Greenslades Opticians, Howes Opticians, Orrells Opticians, Varnals Opticians and Westgate Optical.